 Many approaches can be used to create nuclear weapon relevant neutron spec- tra in the absence of full-scale nuclear weapons testing.
 Some mechanisms are more applicable within different communities in nuclear sciences.
 Four main possible ways that the neutron environments are approximated for synthetic fission product debris production are sample doping, direct production using fission converters, surrogate

 methods, and spectral modification of existing sources [5].
 In the context of neutron effects on electronics, the key approaches utilize existing sources, computational mod- els, and surrogate charged particle reactions.
-Each of these methods are limited in representing the neutron environment experienced in a nuclear weapon.
+Each of these methods is limited in representing the neutron environment experienced in a nuclear weapon.

 The sample doping technique is accomplished by selectively correcting mass chains to modeled equivalent ratios.
-The resultant sample is built so as to look like it was produced with a desired energy dependent fluence.
+The resultant sample is built so as to look like it was produced with a desired energy-dependent fluence.
 A somewhat common TNF appli- cation using sample doping is the production of glass surrogate fallout debris for use in exercises or training [19].
 The glassy matrix is created to emulate the solidified fission debris and entrained environment that is swept up in the stem of a nuclear explosion.
 The glass is doped with uranium and irradiated under various neutron environments depending on the requirements; however, the irradiation is often done with a thermal neutron reactor.

 A key deficiency with utilizing a thermal reactor is that the neu- tron energy spectrum is not a close approximation to a weapon spectrum, and the fission products that follow will therefore not be accurate either.
 Utilizing a harder, or higher energy, neutron spectrum reactor is a better approximation; however, it is still not an accurate representation.
 Additionally, the sample doping technique can be approached by irradiating different samples at different facilities.
 A final sample which has the “correct” fission product ratios can be created by selectively pulling mass chains from the irradiated samples.
 This sample doping technique creates a fis- sion product debris sample; however, the spectral and temporal nature of the sample is not equivalent to what would be produced in a real nuclear explosion.

 Direct conversion utilizes nuclear reactions to create a shaped neutron flux, which can be done via charged particle interactions or through fusion sources with a fission converter.
-It has been shown that direct production is “impractical, complex, and unlikely to be implemented for safety or technological limitations” [5].
+It has been shown that direct production is, “impractical, complex, and unlikely to be implemented for safety or technological limitations” [5].

 Surrogate methods rely on the formation of an equivalent compound nucleus through an alternative reaction mechanism [20, 21].
 Surrogate methods are popular in studies where forming the product nucleus through the desired reaction is difficult or the energy cannot be fine-tuned.
-An example of this is neutron induced fission on U-235 where a possible surrogate for U-235 neutron induced fission reaction, (n,f), is Th-232 (α,f), both of which form the U-236 compound nucleus.
+An example of this is neutron-induced fission on U-235 where a possible surrogate for U-235 neutron induced fission reaction, (n,f), is Th-232 (α,f), both of which form the U-236 compound nucleus.
 The surrogate approach has seen success; however, the nuclear data supporting the reactions is not as well understood [22, 23].
 Additionally, there are some assumptions on the compound nuclear equilibration and spin-parity state which can impact the decay channels of the studied reactions [20].